ricardoboss/cupertino_battery_indicator/README.md

 * Looks like a stylized battery laying on its side
 * Shows any percentage given to it
-* Optionally show the percentage as text next to the icon
 * Customizable colors and sizes

 ## Getting started